mkdrake37/seams/_sessions/w0/d2/organizing_outer.md

 >
 > With a partner (that you have *NOT* worked with on the previous two exercises), take a look at the [New England Journal of Medicine](http://www.nejm.org/page/author-center/manuscript-submission) manuscript requirements.
 >
 > What do they actually require?
-In two minutes: write down 2 distinct requirements.
+In 2 minutes: write down 2 distinct requirements.
 >
 > How does it relate to how you organize your project?
 Write something (possibly "It doesn't not") for each of the requirements you identified previously.
 >